realityforge/rptman/README.md

-= rptman
+# rptman

 This tool includes code and a suite of rake tasks for uploading SSRS reports to a server.
 The tool can also generate project files for the "SQL Server Business Intelligence Development Studio".

-== Installation
+## Installation

-The extension is packaged as a jruby gem named "rptman", consult the ruby gems installation steps but typically it is
+The extension is packaged as a ruby gem named 'rptman', consult the ruby gems installation steps but typically it is

-  jgem install rptman
+    $ gem install rptman

-== Basic Overview
+## Basic Overview

 Reports are stored in sub-directories of a <report-dir>.
 The filename of the report must end with ".rdl".
 The directory hierarchy on the local file system is mirrored on the SSRS server during an upload.
 So if a file exists with the name

     <report-dir>/IRIS/Coordination/Tour Of Duty Report.rdl

 It will be uploaded to the SSRS server with the path

     /IRIS/Coordination/Tour Of Duty Report

 Every top level directory on the local file system that includes a report file is deleted when it during the upload process.
 So in the above scenario